Persistent storage on Chameleon

 Using block storage

 Until now, in any experiment we have run on Chameleon, the data in our experiment did not persist beyond the lifetime of our compute.
 That is, once the VM instance is deleted, any data we may have generated disappears with it.
-For example, if we were using MLFlow for experiment tracking, when the compute instance that the MLFlow service is running on stops, we would lose all of our tracking history.

 For a longer-term project, we will of course want to be able to persist data beyond the lifetime of the compute instance.
 That way, we can provision a compute instance, do some work, delete the compute instance, and then resume later with a new compute instance but pick off where we left off with respect to data.